huggingface/huggingface_hub/docs/hub/spaces.md

 ## What are Spaces?

-Spaces are a simple way to host a ML demo app, directly on your or your organization’s hf.co profile.
+Spaces are a simple way to host a ML demo app, directly on your user profile or your organization’s hf.co profile.

 We support two awesome SDKs that let you build cool apps in Python: **[Streamlit](https://streamlit.io/)** and **[Gradio](https://gradio.app/)**.